Siddiha/SitePush/README.md

 # dotpush – Sync Your LeetCode to GitHub

-**Sitepush** is a Chrome extension that automatically pushes the code you write on LeetCode straight to a dedicated GitHub repository – keeping your portfolio up-to-date without any manual copy-paste
+**Sitepush** is a Chrome extension that automatically pushes the code you write on LeetCode straight to a dedicated GitHub repository – keeping your portfolio up-to-date without any manual copy-paste.

----

 ## What does it do???